Adjudicators 2019 Festival

 David Fonville — Speech and Drama

 David Fonville, AGSM, DipEd(Adv), PGCA, MCIPR, MSTSD, HonFIMSSS – Speech and Drama – is a teacher, examiner and adjudicator of speech and drama, communications, musical theatre and English.
 After working initially in schools, he became an Independent Radio News Editor and BBC Radio Education Producer, devising the series “Christmas in a Country House”.
 David has several times been elected a Council member of the Society of Teachers of Speech and Drama and is currently Chairman of its adjudicators’ selection panel.
 He has also examined for the Guildhall School of Music and Drama and Trinity College London and was for many years Chairman of Kettering and District Eisteddfod and of the Governors of Kingsthorpe College.
-David has made a significant contribution to the British and International Federation of Festivals, for which has been honoured with an Adjudicator Fellowship.
+David has made a significant contribution to the British and International Federation of Festivals, for which he has been honoured with an Adjudicator Fellowship.
 He has been a Board member, served many terms on its Adjudicators’ Council and as AC Chairman and also works as an adjudicator assessor.

 Robert Bailey — General Instrumental and Strings